EIGRP Tutorial – Basic concept explained

 AS (Autonomous System) number

-Administrators use AS numbers to create groups of routers.
+AS numbers group routers.
 Routers share routing information within the group.
 An AS is a single network or a group of networks in which all routers share routing information.
 If two routers belong to two different AS, they do not share routing information.

 AS numbers